korpling/ANNIS/doc/doxygen/dev/relannis4.md

 Contains the media files that are connected with this corpus including their binary content.

 Each file directly inside the ExtData folder belongs to the toplevel corpus.
-The folder structure corresponds to the corpus/document tree and each file is associated to a document according to the folder it is part of.
+A sub-folder corresponds to a document and each file inside a sub-folder belongs to the document with the same name.